What courses do you offer?

 Who pays for my accommodation, travel and meals?

-There are three (3) options that you can choose from to cover accommodation, travel and meals.
+There are three (3) options you can choose from to cover accommodation, travel and meals.

-- Sponsored by your employer (Your employer covers these costs)
+- Sponsored by your employer (Your employer covers cost)

 - Apply for ABSTUDY (Need to meet eligibility criteria) – Click here to go to their page

-If you are a local, you will only need to worry about getting to and from the course.
+If you live locally to the course venue, you will only need to arrange your own transport to and from the course.

 What is ABSTUDY?